d1sc0/anothertalk-show/README.md

 ## Things to do

-- tidy up from cloning blog
+- tidy up from cloning blog - done
+- convert/update to support mdx plugin - done
-- add configure plugins - gatsby-remark-audio & gatsby-plugin-podcast-feed-mdx
+- add and test gatsby-remark-audio - done
+- add/configure gatsby-plugin-podcast-feed-mdx - added
+- put it on firebase
-- test with some audio
+- test podcast feed
 - theme it up a little
+- test with some audio (host in GCP bucket?)